 More than 8 million Americans suffer from gout -- a type of arthritis that affects more men than women.
 The Hirsh Center in Delray Beach, Florida, specializes in rheumatology and musculoskeletal conditions.
 The Hirsh Center medical team focuses on discovering new treatment options for men and women who suffer from arthritic conditions like gout.
-For the latest technologies and treatments for gout, call the South Florida office or schedule an appointment online.

 Rheumatoid Arthritis Q & A